Instructions for Authors

 Material and methods

-In accordance with the recommendations of the International Codes of Zoological and Botanical Nomenclature (ICZN, ICBN), all illustrated and described fossils should be deposited in an appropriate public institution.
+In accordance with the recommendations of the International Codes of Zoological Nomenclature (ICZN) and International Code of Nomenclature for algae, fungi, and plants (ICN), all illustrated and described fossils should be deposited in an appropriate public institution.
 Collection numbers must be quoted, preceded by an institutional abbreviation.

 Results/ Systematic palaeontology

 Present your results in a logical sequence in the text, tables, and illustrations.
 Do not repeat in the text all the data in the tables or illustrations; emphasise or summarise only important observations.
-For papers dealing with taxonomy, authors and editors are, by general agreement, obliged to accept the rules governing biological nomenclature, as laid down in the International Code of Botanical Nomenclature, the International Code of Nomenclature of Bacteria, and the International Code of Zoological Nomenclature.
+For papers dealing with taxonomy, authors and editors are, by general agreement, obliged to accept the rules governing biological nomenclature, as laid down in the International Code of Nomenclature for algae, fungi, and plants (ICN), and the International Code of Zoological Nomenclature (ICZN).
 Authors should ensure that the diagnosis distinguishes the taxon in question from all morphologically similar taxa.
 Use differential diagnoses for new taxa, including comparisons with all other closely related species or genera.
 Alternatively, a short diagnosis containing only apomorphies of the new taxon, followed by a "Differential diagnosis", is also acceptable.
 The number of taxon authors should be kept within reasonable limits, preferably not exceeding three.

 Organisation of sections in formal taxon descriptions:

-- New species: Species name, Figures, Etymology, Type material (Holotype, Paratypes), Type locality, Type horizon, Material, Diagnosis, Description (this section may split into separate headings for different anatomical parts, or ontogenetic stages if desired), Remarks, Stratigraphic and geographic range.
+• New species: Species name, Figures, Etymology, Type material (Holotype, Paratypes), Type locality, Type horizon, Material, Diagnosis, Description (this section may split into separate headings for different anatomical parts, or ontogenetic stages if desired), Remarks (comparisons with other taxa should be placed here), Stratigraphic and geographic range.

 Synonymy (example):